Goal Zero Torch 250 Flashlight Review

 What they got right with the Goal Zero Torch 250 Flashlight

-The Torch 250 is well made and the perfect addition to any kit to compliment your communication and information resources.
+The Torch 250 is well made and the perfect addition to any kit to complement your communication and information resources.
 The 18650 lithium batteries have an almost cult-like following due to their high performance.
-They can also be found in high performance cordless tools, Tesla cars, and laptops.
+They can also be found in high-performance cordless tools, Tesla cars, and laptops.
 When these batteries are paired with the integrated solar panel, it provides you with virtually limitless power.
 The nylon casing is sturdy in your hands, rugged, and water resistant.
-The instruction manual can be tossed when you receive the Torch 250, because the functions are very intuitive.
-It is all plug and play and the different light buttons are labeled.
+The instruction manual can be tossed when you receive the Torch 250 because the functions are very intuitive.
+It is all plug-and-play and the different light buttons are labeled.
 The LED lights are very bright on high and have a long run time on the low setting.

 What they got wrong with the Goal Zero Torch 250 Flashlight

-The listed operating temperature gave me concern at first, but the Torch 250 cooked on my dashboard for a few days and performed fine (and charged) afterwards.
-The crank handle is plastic, which may have some problems with prolonged use, but Goal Zero has an exceptional 12 month warranty policy.
-Also, I would expect to only use the crank as a last resort since USB charging and solar charging is almost always preferred, and the handle is plenty sturdy for occasional use.
+The listed operating temperature gave me concern at first, but the Torch 250 cooked on my dashboard for a few days and performed fine (and charged) afterward.
+The crank handle is plastic, which may have some problems with prolonged use, but Goal Zero has an exceptional 12-month warranty policy.
+Also, I would expect to only use the crank as a last resort since USB charging and solar charging are almost always preferred, and the handle is plenty sturdy for occasional use.
 Speaking of solar charging, some other reviews have complained about charge time for a full charge off of the integrated solar panels.
-I find these claims to be out of touch with modern capabilities, and find it impressive that this can charge a 48 hour floodlight in less than 24 hours of sunlight exposure.
+I find these claims to be out of touch with modern capabilities, and find it impressive that this can charge a 48-hour floodlight in less than 24 hours of sunlight exposure.
 If you do need a faster charge, I would suggest picking up a Goal Zero Nomad listed below under Torch 250 accessories.